 Why did you choose to study Chemical Engineering at Leeds?

-After attending one of the open days I knew that I definitely wanted to apply to the University of Leeds.
+After attending one of the open days, I definitely wanted to apply to the University of Leeds.
 The open days were very welcoming with lots going on.
 I later visited my friend who was already studying at Leeds and found that the Union was just as eventful and it wasn't all just a show for the open days.
-I was going to spend 4 years of my life here, I wanted to go to a university with lots to offer to keep me busy and enable me to enjoy university life!
+I was going to spend four years of my life here, so I wanted to go to a university with lots on offer to keep me busy and enable me to enjoy university life!

 What has been your favourite part of the course?

 The course consists of a variety of means of learning.
-The course heavily focuses on group work which has been a great way to meet new people sharing the same subject.
-As well as lectures there are lab practicals, presentations, computer classes and plant visits.
+It heavily focuses on group work, which has been a great way to meet new people sharing the same subject.
+As well as lectures, there are lab practicals, presentations, computer classes and plant visits.

 What it's like to study at the University of Leeds?